 Unfortunately, the hardest part to budget for is the structural elements, assuming you are doing any reconfiguration of your space by adding or removing walls.
 The remodel cost of this will depend on your unique situation and the structural engineer’s design, which could include structural support, beams, foundation reinforcement, shear walls, etc.

 Because this is just too difficult for the layperson to budget, your best bet is to get multiple contractor estimates.
 Make sure each contractor breaks down his bid into all the various elements so you can evenly compare these structural costs ‘apples-to-apples’.

-Regardless of how you determine the rough costs of your whole house remodel, always ensure you include a ‘padding’ or contingency in your budget of 10-25%.
+Regardless of how you determine your rough whole house remodel costs, always ensure you include a ‘padding’ or contingency in your budget of 10-25%.
 Almost always, there will be unforeseen circumstances, changes, added scope items, etc.

 Additionally, make sure you’re considering the eventual sale of your home when you’re undertaking a full house remodel.
 Make sure you’re creating a layout & design that will appeal to the average buyer.
 Specifically, try to determine if your investment in the remodel is something that future buyers will desire and be willing to pay for when you go to sell.
 You can check the Remodeling Impact Report published by the National Association of the Remodeling Industry (NARI) for some general ideas and guidance.

 Most architects and designers are very familiar and experienced with working on whole house remodel projects.
 The challenge for many Los Angeles homeowners is to find the right professional for them who matches both their design/style aesthetic and their budgetary requirements.
 You will want to be upfront with any prospective architects & designers about both your budget for their fee and your total budget for the whole house renovation.